ScottSanford/leaderboard-lurker/README.md

 2. `cat input/sample-input.txt | leaderboardlurker`
 3. `leaderboardlurker < input/sample-input.txt`

+### Troubleshoot
+If you are unable to run the `leaderboardlurker` command by itself, you can reference it directly from the bin directory like so:

+1. `./bin/leaderboardlurker input/sample-input.txt`
+2. `cat input/sample-input.txt | ./bin/leaderboardlurker`
+3. `./bin/leaderboardlurker < input/sample-input.txt`

-To run tests, run the following command: `npm test`
+To run tests, simply run the following command: `npm test`

 With LeaderboardLurker, you'll never have to play hide-and-seek with the league leaders again!
 Our tool is like a sherlock for the soccer world, it finds the answers you need in no time.